Michael Patkin's

 • Video monitoring according to security policy and procedures

-• Trolley or shelves for gowns, caps, and overshoes for parents or others accompanying children or other patients into the anaesthetic room.
+• Trolley or shelves for gowns, caps, and overshoes for parents or

 • Chairs for accompanying persons in case of prolonged wait.